 Sportsnet’s renewed broadcast agreement with Tennis Canada for Rogers Cup features a comprehensive suite of multimedia rights, including television, online and mobile.
 Under the new agreement, Sportsnet will broadcast all rounds of the tournament, including the semifinals and finals, delivering Canadian tennis fans more viewing options than ever before, at any time, and on any device.
 Previously, Sportsnet had the rights to the early rounds (Monday-Friday) of the tournament.

 “Rogers Cup has become one of the most renowned tournaments in the world.
 With the smashing success of our Canadian tennis stars, the sport is on a meteoric rise in this country and we are excited to bring all the action to not only the current passionate fan base, but all those who are now discovering this great game,” said Scott Moore, President, Sportsnet & NHL Properties, Rogers.

 Last year’s events were amongst the most-watched in tournament history, with more than 4.6 million* viewers experiencing some or all of the Rogers Cup matches on Sportsnet.

 Owned and operated by Tennis Canada, the prestigious Rogers Cup presented by National Bank attracts the biggest stars in tennis year after year.
-In 2015, the men’s event will be staged at Uniprix Stadium in Montreal from August 7 to 16, while the women’s event will take place at Rexall Centre in Toronto from August 8 to 16.
+In 2015, the men’s event will be staged at STADE IGA in Montreal from August 7 to 16, while the women’s event will take place at Rexall Centre in Toronto from August 8 to 16.
 For tickets and additional information, please visit: rogerscup.com